Last Updated on February 17, 2021 by Chenée Lewis

 Equipment

-To make these cinnamon scones, you'll only need a few typical kitchen tools, and no electric mixer or food processor!
+To make these cinnamon chip scones, you'll only need a few typical kitchen tools, and no electric mixer or food processor!
 Here's what I recommend:

 Equipment you may need